dataindataout/stressout/README.md

 <li>handling writes</li>
 <li>sysbench scheduling using scheduler.lua</li>

+This of course doesn't have to be written in lua to create lua files.
+I just wanted to use lua.

 ## Install dependencies

 You need the mysql client if you're running this on a remote machine.
-Here's one way to get that:
+Here's one way to get that on Mac:
 > brew install mariadb

 Install lua (luarocks will come with it) and the luasql-mysql and date modules:
 > brew install lua

-> luarocks install luasql-mysql MYSQL_DIR=/usr/local/bin MYSQL_INCDIR=/usr/local/Cellar/mariadb/10.1.14/include/mysql
+> luarocks install luasql-mysql MYSQL_DIR=/usr/local/bin MYSQL_INCDIR=/usr/local/Cellar/mariadb/10.1.21/include/mysql

 > luarocks install date